|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The Department of Anesthesiology offers a preliminary year internship as part of a 4 year categorical program.
 We offer rotations in medicine, surgery, otolaryngology, critical care, emergency medicine, as well as 3 rotations in anesthesia related areas such as pain medicine, OR anesthesia, and pre-admission testing for ambulatory surgery.

-PGY-1 residents will train at University Hospital of Brooklyn, Kings County Hospital Center, and Long Island College Hospital.
+PGY-1 residents will train at University Hospital of Brooklyn, Kings County Hospital Center, and Lutheran Medical Center.
 The clinical experience at these combined hospitals is incomparable, and the residents are given comprehensive responsibility for patient care.

 During the second year of Clinical Anesthesia (CA-2), subspecialty anesthesia rotations are structured to emphasize the theoretical background subject material and practice of subdisciplines in anesthesiology.
 These subdisciplines include ambulatory, cardiothoracic, pain medicine, pediatrics, obstetrical, neurosurgical and regional anesthesia.
 In addition, each resident receives two months of training in critical care medicine and two weeks to one month of training in the post-anesthesia care unit (recovery room).